honeycombio/gha-buildevents/RELEASING.md

   - `git log --pretty='%C(green)%d%Creset- %s | [%an](https://github.com/)'`
 - Commit changes, push, and open a release preparation pull request for review.
 - Once the pull request is merged, fetch the updated `main` branch.
-- Apply a tag for the new version on the merged commit (e.g. `git tag -a v2.3.1 -m "v2.3.1"`)
+- Apply a tag for the new version on the merged commit (e.g. `git tag --annotate v2.3.1 --message "v2.3.1"`)
 - Push the tag upstream (this will kick off the release pipeline in CI) e.g. `git push origin v2.3.1`
 - Create a new release from [the Releases page](https://github.com/honeycombio/gha-buildevents/releases)
   - check the "Publish this release to the GitHub Marketplace" box